nishant-p-7span/Docker-CheatSheet/README.md

-# This Repo ccomtian solution to some of the docker compose issue.
+# This Repo contians solution to some of the docker compose issue.

 ## `depends_on` property:
 - Sometimes, even after using the `depensds_on` property, out next continer is started because, depends on command by default check wether cotainer is running or not.